Last summer, I took an online class to learn more about product management.

 Lack of time was cited most often as a pain point, so we conceptualized an app featuring “micro-workouts” – complete, effective, 15-minute workouts.

-- guide people to the best workout for the time frame?
+- Guiding them to the best workout for the time frame?

-- help people leverage free pockets of time? or,
+- Helping them leverage free pockets of time? or,

-- highlight the power of the social network to keep them on track?
+- Matching them with friends/social networks to keep them on track?

 Landing page A/B testing